 Now on DigiVision - $199.00

-DigiVision media is a Plays in Your Computer on a USB or via online streaming and is User Friendly.
+DigiVision media is a full experience presentation.
+It Plays in Your Computer on a USB or via online streaming and is User Friendly.
 You will see and hear the speaker and the slides at the same time.
-It allows you to Review the Slides at Your Pace by adjusting the play speed or advance based on slide.
-You can also Save the Slides.
-The most amazing feature is that you can Word Search the Entire Presentation.
+It allows you to Review the Slides at Your Pace by adjusting the play speed or advance based on slide number.
+You can also Save and Print the Slides.
+The most amazing feature is that you can Word Search the Entire Presentation, allowing you to find the information you need quickly.
 It Is Just Like Being At The Show!

 - Sources of Exposure: Lead, Arsenic, Mercury, Chromium, and Cadmium by Lyn Patrick, ND